Login Sign in

 Cat getting out of litter box

-Not only is a clean litter box more enticing to a cat than a dirty one, it also lessens his risk for developing feline lower urinary tract disease (FLUTD).
+Not only is a clean litter box more enticing, it also lessens your cat’s feline lower urinary tract disease (FLUTD).

 To maintain a clean box, “A cat’s litter box should be scooped daily and litter should be replaced once weekly,” Pagan recommends.